Why a Feelings Wheel Supports Your Positive Parenting Journey

 Perhaps your 2-year-old is losing her mind over the popsicle melting all over her hands.
 She’s learning the sun melts things faster than she can eat them, and she’s enraged!

-The Feeling Wheel reminds us that frustration, irritation, and anger are all closely related.
+The Wheel reminds us that annoyance, anger, and rage are all closely related.
 We can calmly get down on our daughter’s level, face to face, wait for the tears and screaming to subside, and explain that her frustration is making her mad.

 “I know you’re irritated that your hands are messy and half your popsicle is gone.
 I get it!
 You’re angry.”